 For my first test, I compared results during a local 10m net that I’ve joined.
 Net control is ~15 miles away from my usual operating position.
 Ten meters is “nearly dead” for the time being.
 So, all tests were via ground waves.
 Using my ATAS-120A, I could just barely hear net control; he was a weak signal that was buried in the noise.
 He could barely hear me, as well.
 I told him via e-mail that I had never used 10m before and was surprised by all of the noise.
 He said it’s normal.
 A few weeks later, I went back to the same spot with my Scorpion.
 The first thing I noticed was a substantially-reduced noise floor.
 I’m told that’s because of the high “Q-factor” of the antenna.
 I could hear net control very well, easily a 5×5.
 He said I sounded much better, too.
 I think he gave me a 5×5 signal report.

 Field Day was the next weekend.
 I operated for just an hour from a small peninsula in southeast Virginia and managed to make seven HF contacts.
 Six were on 20m, with the farthest being ~1000 miles away in Texas.
-I made a contact to North Carolina on 80m, which is a new band for me.
-So far, my most distant contact was to Bend, Oregon, about 2,400 miles away.
-That was during a regular 3905CC net on 40m.
-I’ve received good reports about my results from various stations.
-I’ve tried getting a signal over to Europe.
-Traditionally, that had been easier in the mornings when the sun was still east of me.
-But it hasn’t happened yet.
-Could the current state of the sun cycle be a factor?
-I will keep trying and update this paragraph when I find success.
+I made a contact to North Carolina on 80m, which is a new band for me. [edit: 8/16/2021] So far, my most distant contact was to Slovenia, over 4500 miles (7200 km) away. [/edit] I’m tempted to install a 500-watt amplifier.
+Perhaps that will give me just a tad more “punch” to be heard in the distance.
+But pulling an additional 80 amps through my car’s electrical system would possibly introduce a new set of challenges.
+These are all things I must consider before stuffing more electronics into this small car.